CIRCL/AIL-framework/README.md

 Features
 --------

-* Modular architecture to handle stream of unstructured or structured information
+* Modular architecture to handle streams of unstructured or structured information
-* Default support for external ZMQ feeds as provided by CIRCL or other providers
+* Default support for external ZMQ feeds, such as provided by CIRCL or other providers
-* Each modules can process and reprocess the information already processed by AIL
+* Each module can process and reprocess the information already processed by AIL
-* Detecting and extracting URLs including their geographical location (e.g. IP addresses location)
+* Detecting and extracting URLs including their geographical location (e.g. IP address location)
 * Extracting and validating potential leak of credit cards numbers
 * Extracting and validating email addresses leaked including DNS MX validation
 * Module for extracting Tor .onion addresses (to be further processed for analysis)
 * Extracting and validating potential hostnames (e.g. to feed Passive DNS systems)
 * A full-text indexer module to index unstructured information
-* Many more modules for extracting phone numbers, credentials, ...
+* Many more modules for extracting phone numbers, credentials and others

 Installation
 ------------